Ptaeroxylon obliquum

 SA Tree No. 292.

-Name derivation: Ptaeroxylon – sneeze + wood – referring to the effect of cutting the wood. obliquum – oblique – referring to the lob-sided, asymmetric leaflet bases. obliquum is the only species in the genus Ptaeroxylon.
+Name derivation: Ptaeroxylon – sneeze + wood – referring to the effect of cutting wood. obliquum – oblique – referring to the lob-sided, asymmetric leaflet bases. obliquum is the only species in the genus Ptaeroxylon.

 Conservation: National Status: L C. (Least Concern).
 Assessed: 2005 (W. Foden and L. Potter).
 This is a protected tree in South Africa.